Art Nouveau architecture in Riga: Background

 The owners, builders and architects of these houses came from a variety of different ethnic groups: among these were the first Latvians to receive formal training as architects.
 Architects working during this period in Riga included ethnic Latvians (among the most well represented being Eižens Laube, Konstantīns Pēkšēns and Jānis Alksnis), as well as architects from a Jewish background (Mikhail Eisenstein, Paul Mandelstamm) and Baltic Germans (such as Bernhard Bielenstein, Rudolph Dohnberg and Artur Moedlinger).
 During a time when Latvia was developing its national identity, a relatively small number of these architects were ethnic Latvians whose first language was Latvian, but they designed nearly 40% of all the buildings in Riga built in the first part of the 20th century.
 An increasing number of house owners were Latvian, rather than German- or Russian-speaking.
 Regardless of their ethnicity, most of the Art Nouveau architects of Riga were locals, although they were stylistically influenced by foreign architecture, in particular from Germany, Austria and Finland.
 A significant development was the opening of the Faculty of Architecture at the Riga Polytechnic Institute (now the Riga Technical University) in 1869, which helped educate a new generation of local architects.

 Some of the decorative details for these buildings, such as sculptures, stained glass and majolica stoves, were made locally by companies in Riga.
 Local decorative arts companies produced items for both their regional market and the Russian Empire, reaching destinations such as Tallinn and Saint Petersburg.

-Today, Art Nouveau architecture accounts for one third of all the buildings in the centre of Riga, making it the city with the highest concentration of such buildings anywhere in the world.
+Today, Art Nouveau architecture accounts for one third of all the buildings in the centre of Riga, which according to historian Jānis Krastiņš makes it the city with the highest concentration of such buildings anywhere in the world.
 The style is most commonly represented in multi-storey apartment blocks.

 Development

 Art Nouveau developed from, but was also as a reaction against, Eclecticism and different Revivalist styles.
 Like Art Nouveau elsewhere, its development was driven by a desire to create an individualistic style less dependent on obvious historical references, a wish to express local traits and traditions, and a move towards a rational architecture based on an 'honest' use of materials and ornamentation which complements the structural layout of the building.

-Stylistically, the Art Nouveau architecture of Riga is can be divided into four main categories: Eclectic or Decorative; Perpendicular or Vertical; National Romantic and Neo-Classical.
+Stylistically, the Art Nouveau architecture of Riga may be divided into four main categories: Eclectic or Decorative; Perpendicular or Vertical; National Romantic and Neo-Classical.
 These categorisations are not always mutually exclusive: many buildings are a combination of a number of different styles.